For administrators and editors

 How to add a discussion prompt

-A discussion question appears as part of the course within the step.
+A discussion prompt appears as part of the course within the step.
 Discussion questions become part of your course curriculum and can be used by all the cohorts taking the course.

-Select the “Post a discussion question” button near the bottom of the step.
+Select the “Post a discussion prompt” button near the bottom of the step.

 Add a brief question title or prompt.
-Optionally add more details or files in the text editor under “More information.”
-Post as a "Discussion prompt."
+Optionally add more details or files in the text editor, then "Post."

-💡 Tip: Discussions can be started from any step in a course.
+💡 Tip: Discussion prompts can be added to any step in a course.
 Adding a discussion prompt on a dedicated To-Do step allows you to set grades and dates on the discussion and make it required using the step settings.

 ✍What makes an effective discussion prompt?